Freemasonry Today

 STATEMENT OF OWNERSHIP

 (Act of Oct.
-23, 1962; Section 4369; Title 39, United States Code) Summer 2024, The Pennsylvania Freemason, published quarterly by the Masonic Villages, Elizabethtown, PA 17022.
+23, 1962; Section 4369; Title 39, United States Code) Autumn 2024, The Pennsylvania Freemason, published quarterly by the Masonic Villages, Elizabethtown, PA 17022.
 Publishers: The Right Worshipful Grand Lodge of the Most Ancient and Honorable Fraternity of Free and Accepted Masons of Pennsylvania.
 Editor: Larry A. Derr.
 Owner: The Right Worshipful Grand Lodge of the Most Ancient and Honorable Fraternity of Free and Accepted Masons of Pennsylvania.
 Known bondholders: none.
 No advertising handled.
 Free distribution averages 82,000 each quarter.
 I certify that the statements made by me are correct and complete.

 Larry A. Derr, Editor